-By 1997, just when some feared that hip-hop was getting corrupted by its own success, "independent" and "alternative" had become buzz words.
+By 1997, just when some feared that hip-hop was getting corrupted by success, "independent" and "alternative" had become buzz words.
 And no other claimed them louder than Company Flow.
-A product of New-York's underground, these self-produced and self-promoted rappers had created their own label, Official Recordings, and they targeted the music industry as the main enemy.
+A product of New-York's underground, these self-produced and self-promoted rappers created their own label, Official Recordings, and they targeted the music industry as the enemy.
 And their slogan, a very definitive "independent as fuck", was everything but ambiguous.

 Everywhere else, Funcrusher Plus was hardcore hip-hop at its very rawest.
-The rhythm was slow, the samples were uncomfortable, and experimentalism was there, like with the ethereal and hallucinated "Bad Touch Example", "8 Steps to Perfection" and "Krazy Kings".
+The rhythm was slow, the samples were unsettling, and experimentalism was there, like with the ethereal and hallucinated "Bad Touch Example", "8 Steps to Perfection" and "Krazy Kings".
 They excelled even more with their revisited version of "Population Control", a slow and apocalyptic track strengthened by a bizarre water sample, or the atmospheric "Info Kill".
 Funcrusher Plus also looked like an humourless version of Dr. Octagon science-fiction rap, with the weird divagations of "Help Wanted", or Mr. Len's scratches on "Lencorcism" and "Funcrush Scratch".